Steeped in Roman history, the city of Bath is a UNESCO World Heritage site.

 The Roman Baths, Pump Rooms and Theatre Royal are noteworthy highlights alongside the city’s architectural merits including the Royal Crescent and The Circus.

-Horse riding, golf and polo facilities are also available within a 15 minute drive from the hotel and guests can explore Bath by canal boat, open-top bus or on foot, or head out of the city for a trip to Stonehenge, Longleat Safari Park or nearby Lacock Abbey.
+Horse riding, golf, and polo facilities are also available within a 15-minute drive from the hotel, and guests can explore Bath by canal boat, open-top bus, on foot, or head out of the city for a trip to Stonehenge, Longleat Safari Parkor nearby Lacock Abbey.

 Visit Bath, the official tourism site for Bath: www.visitbath.co.uk